elasticio/elasticio.github.io/content/_developers/error-retry.md

 title: Error Retry and Retention Policy
 description: Error retry is a feature which gives a possibility to try to process the failed messages in the integration Flows.
 layout: article
-section: Troubleshooting
+section: Component Troubleshooting
-order: 1
+order: 2
-category: troubleshooting
+redirect_from:
+  - /guides/error-retry.html
 ---

 ## Description